 - Per-project channels individuals/teams created for their projects.
 Here people would post stream-of-consciousness work logs, daily updates, or answer questions from others who were curious about their project.
 Upon creating the channel, participants would also post an announcement in #hackathon-general (otherwise others won’t know the channel exists)

-Hackathons encompass many of the Sourcegraph values – high agency, working as a team, being customer-first, continuous learning – and you should share that you’re doing a hackathon with the whole company!
-(Plus, if you share it, then you’re adding “communicating openly and transparently”!)
+Hackathons encompass many of the Sourcegraph values and you should share that you’re doing a hackathon with the whole company!
+(Plus, if you share it, then you’re adding “communicating directly and transparently”!)

 People will be excited to follow along, attend the demo presentations, or contribute excitement/ideas/questions to any idea pre-planning docs.